Kitware/SMTK/doc/userguide/attribute/file-syntax.rst

      - Boolean value that indicates if the Attribute Resource should be automatically displayed in an Attribute Editor when loaded into memory.

-       (Optional - default is false which means the Resource will not automatically be displayed)
+       (Optional – default is false which means the Resource will not automatically be displayed)

+   * - TemplateType
+     - A string providing a name for the workflow this attribute describes.

+       (Optional – the default is an empty string.)

+   * - TemplateVersion
+     - An integer describing the version number of the schema for this attribute resource.
+The default value is 0.

 This element can contain the following optional children XML Elements: